abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 If we try and `get` an element from an empty collection, it will throw `NoSuchElementException` at runtime (unchecked exception).

 ## Map
 Key-value pairs and access time is linear.
-Unordered.
 Can only contain duplicate values, not keys.

 ### Creating Maps with Factory Methods
 All are immutable.